What Is The Thyroid Gland?

 The Thyroid could be a butterfly-shaped secretor that sits low on the front of the neck.
-Thyroid gland is situated in front of the windpipe and is responsible for producing and secreting hormones that regulate growth and metabolism.
+The thyroid gland is situated in front of the windpipe and is responsible for producing and secreting hormones that regulate growth and metabolism.

 Disorders associated with the thyroid gland include:

-- Overactive thyroid, or possibly hyperthyroidism, In this condition a person feel nervousness or anxious, can be hyperactive and experience unexpected weight loss.
+- An overactive thyroid, or possibly hyperthyroidism, In this condition a person feel nervousness or anxious, can be hyperactive and experience unexpected weight loss.

-- Under-active thyroid, or hypothyroidism, can make a person feel tired, put on weight and feel depressed & in the state of unconsciousness.
+- An under-active thyroid, or hypothyroidism, can make a person feel tired, put on weight and feel depressed & in the state of unconsciousness.

 - Goiter, a usually harmless swelling of the thyroid gland.